HewlettPackard/shs-docs/docs/portal/developer-portal/user/memory_cache_monitor_settings.md

 Use the `FI_MR_CACHE_MONITOR` environment variable to select the memory registration cache monitor: `userfaultfd`, `memhooks`, `kdreg2`.

-`memhooks` is currently the default setting because of its wide availability, but it is not the best option for the CXI provider.
-Choose `kdreg2` whenever possible.
-Applications running NCCL or RCCL require `userfaultfd`.
+Starting with SHS 15.0.0, `kdreg2` is the default and preferred setting for the CXI provider.
+Older SHS releases default to `memhooks` because of its wide availability.
+Applications running NCCL or RCCL still require `userfaultfd`.

 - `userfaultfd` (or `uffd`)